CarXTechnologies/dro-map-uploader/README.md

 ## Adding a mini-map

-1. It is also possible to add an optional minimap feature.
-To do this, you need to create an empty object in the scene (see above) and add a Minimap component.
-Next, you need to select the Minimap Layer.
-In the Textures field → Element 0, you need to assign at least one texture - MainTexture.
-Also, when configuring the map, you can use the auxiliary functions to create a template that you can upload to the graphical editor and draw your own mini-map based on it.
-Note that the map must be centered relative to zero coordinates.
+1. You can also include an optional minimap feature.
+To do this, create an empty object in the scene (as mentioned earlier) and add a Minimap component.
+Then, select the Minimap Layer.
+In the Textures field → Element 0, assign at least one texture - MainTexture.
+Additionally, while configuring the map, you can use auxiliary functions to create a template.
+You can upload this template to the graphical editor and design your own minimap based on it.
+Keep in mind that the map should be centered relative to zero coordinates.
-2. Bound center is the offset of the minimap relative to the center
+2. Bound center represents the minimap's offset relative to the center.
-3. Bound size - the size of the map is measured in world scale
+3. Bound size indicates the map's size measured in world scale.

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/8.png?raw=true)

 # 4. Uploading the track to the workshop

-1. To unload, you first need to create a map config in the map folder
+1. To upload the track, you initially need to create a map configuration in the map folder.

-1. Next, you need to set up the config.
+1. Next, you should configure the settings in the configuration file.

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/9.png?raw=true)

 3. To do this, you need to:
- - \*specify **the name of the working scene.** - \*enter the name of the map that will be displayed in the workshop<br>
+ - \*specify **the name of the working scene.** - \*enter the map name that will be displayed in the workshop<br>
- - enter a description of the map that will be displayed in the workshop<br>
+ - add a map description that will be displayed in the workshop<br>
- - \*assign **Icon** -the icon of the map that will be displayed **in the list of workshop maps in the game itself** (read/write enabled item required, png only)-<br>
+ - \*Set an **Icon** -the icon of the map that will be displayed **in the list of workshop maps in the game itself** (read/write enabled item required, png only)-<br>
- - \*assign **Large icon** - map preview, which will be displayed in the **workshop** and when entering the map in the game itself(read/write enabled item required, png only)
+ - \*Set a **Large icon** - map preview, which will be displayed in the **workshop** and when entering the map in the game itself(read/write enabled item required, png only)

 - Item Workshop Id _- map id received when uploading to_ workshop (assigned automatically after publishing)<br>
-**- Upload Steam Description - if enabled, then the description on the page in the workshop will definitely be updated<br>
+**- Upload Steam Description - if enabled, the description on the workshop page will be updated.<br>
--** Upload Steam Name - _if enabled, then_ the map name on the page in the workshop will definitely be updated **<br>
+-** Upload Steam Name - if enabled, the map name on the workshop page will be updated.<br>
 -** _Upload Steam Preview_ - If enabled, the map icon on the Workshop page will be updated

 >( **\*** ) - required field<br>